zhangce/kbp/README.md

      eng-WL-11-174594-12961460        | eng-WL-11-174594-12961460_1022_1029          | m.015f7  | co
      NYT_ENG_20071001.0094.LDC2009T13 | NYT_ENG_20071001.0094.LDC2009T13_10815_10818 | m.0dm0bw | co

+Let's show the results with the mention and entity text for clarity:

 ## Adding training data

 In order for the system to learn text patterns that indicate the presence of certain relationships between entities, we must provide training examples.
+We have an entity-level knowledge base of (entity1, relation, entity2) tuples (prodived in the database dump).
+Since our training data is entity-level but we need mention-level examples, we will use the distant supervision approach: for a given (entity1, relation, entity2) training example form the knowledge base, label all instances of (mention1, relation, mention2), where mention1 is a mention for the entity entity1 and mention2 is a mention for entity2, as being positive examples.
+To generate negative examples, use a list of incompatible relations.

+Refer to http://www.stanford.edu/~jurafsky/mintz.pdf for a discussion on distant supervision.

 ### Training data: positive examples